An Open-Source Platform for High-Performance Non-Coherent On-Chip Communication: Architecture

 \subsubsection{Crosspoint}

 As the multiplexers in the crossbar expand the ID width, the master ports of the crossbar have a wider ID than the slave ports.
-This prevents the direct use of our crossbar as nodes in a regular on-chip network where each node (also called ``router'') has isomorphous slave and master ports.
+This prevents the direct use of our crossbar as nodes in a regular on-chip network where each node (also called ``router'' or ``switch'') has isomorphous slave and master ports.
 To solve this problem, we introduce a crosspoint.

-Our crosspoint, shown in \cref{fig:arch:xp}, has two additional properties over the crossbar that make it better suited for composing arbitary regular on-chip topologies.
+Our crosspoint, shown in \cref{fig:arch:xp}, has three additional properties over the crossbar that make it better suited for composing arbitary regular on-chip topologies.
 First, it contains a crossbar that is not necessarily fully connected: The connection between any slave and master port can be omitted with a synthesis parameter.
 This is useful to prevent routing loops when a module has both a master and a slave port into the crosspoint, and it minimizes the physical resources on links that would be unused.
+All flow and arbitration control logic of the crosspoint is inside the crossbar.
 Second, the crosspoint contains an ID remapper (\cref{sec:arch:id_remapper}) on each master port, which reduces the ID width to that of the slave ports.
 Thus, the slave and master ports of each crosspoint are isomorphous.
+Third, an input queue of configurable depth can be enabled for each slave port to reduce backpressure in mesh topologies.